Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

-\end{theorem} Here $\nu(\phi,E)$ is the generic Lelong number of $\pi^*\phi$ along $E$.
+\end{theorem} Here $\nu(\phi,E)$ is the generic Lelong number of $\phi$ along $E$, defined as the minimum of the Lelong numbers $\nu(\pi^*\phi,x)$ for all $x\in E$.
 The proof of \cref{thm:nuvarphiE} again follows the same pattern as in the proof of \cref{thm:partOkobody}.
-With some efforts, we can reduce the problem to the case where $\phi$ has analytic singularities along some normal crossing (nc) $\mathbb{Q}$-divisor on $X$ and $\ddc\phi$ is a Kähler current.
+With some efforts, we can reduce the problem to the case where $\phi$ has analytic singularities along some normal crossing $\mathbb{Q}$-divisor on $X$ and $\ddc\phi$ is a Kähler current.
 In this case, the desired result follows from a result proved in \cite{Xia20}.

 \textbf{The proofs of} \cref{thm:intdiffc} and \cref{thm:tormixedmass}.
 The proofs roughly follow the same pattern as above.
 Namely, we first handle the case of analytic singularities and then conclude the general case by suitable approximations.
 We will not repeat the details here.